python-websockets/websockets/docs/topics/memory.rst

   connection.

   There is a write buffer.
 It as controlled by ``write_limit``.
-It behaves like the new :mod:`asyncio` implementation described above.
+It behaves like the :mod:`asyncio` implementation described above.

-* In the :mod:`threading` implementation, there are no library-level buffers.
-  All I/O operations are performed directly on the :class:`~socket.socket`.

 websockets' buffers
 ...................